celer-network/sgn/README.md

 sgncli gateway --laddr tcp://0.0.0.0:1317` to run a gateway.
 ```

-14.
-In case your local state is corrupted, you can try to reset the state by running:
+14. In case your local state is corrupted, you can try to reset the state by running:

 ```shellscript
 sgnd unsafe-reset-all
 ```

-**Please contact us before doing so**.
+**Please contact us before doing this**.

 ## Local Testing